(Disclosure: Some of the links below may be affiliate links)

 In practice, 30 years of retirement is when retirement simulations are interesting.

-And indeed, we can see some interesting things.
+We can see some interesting things.
 First, the 4% withdrawal rate would not have worked for this period, with less than a 90% chance of success.
 On the other hand, a more conservative withdrawal rate of 3.80% would still yield interesting results.

 We will see what happens when do a longer retirement of 40 years: